TFlowTechnologies/Project_Details/README.txt

 		Vincent Madore Charron  -7940446
 Company name:
 Product name: TFlow
-		Is a GPS based system that controls traffic to increase the effectivity or fist responders.
+		Is a GPS based system that controls traffic to increase the effectivity or first responders.
 		By changing the lights while keeping thorough safety measures.